Green-Phys/green-phys.github.io/content/docs/tutorials/DIIS.md

   --restart true \
   --verbose 4 \
   --diis_size  10 \
-  --mixing_type CDIIS --damping 0.1  \
+  --mixing_type CDIIS --mixing_weight 0.1  \
   --dfintegral_hf_file="$INTS/df_hf_int"  \
   --dfintegral_file="$INTS/df_int" \
   --kernel GPU --cuda_low_gpu_memory true --cuda_low_cpu_memory true
 ```

 This restart is shown in the figure as "CDIIS rst1".
-The first few damping iterations start to diverge despite a substantial applied damping.
+The first few iterations start to diverge despite a substantial applied iteration mixing.
 When CDIIS starts, it corrects the gradually diverging subspace (and this is also why a bigger subspace is needed here).
 It substantially de-noises the iterations and leads to a faster convergence of the chemical potential.
 Unfortunately, the quick queue on the cluster killed my job, so I decided to restart again ("CDIIS rst2") with even bigger subspace.

 ```
 srun -n 128 $GREEN_INSTALL/bin/mbpt.exe --scf_type=GW --BETA 300       \